St. Mary Parish Maritime Injury Lawyer

 Injuries that occur during maritime activities are ruled by a specialized area of law known as admiralty or maritime law.
 Under maritime law, injured seamen may be eligible for “maintenance and care” benefits if the seaman was harmed in the course of their service to the vessel.
 Moreover, general maritime law determines that an employee may also be entitled to recover damages if their employer failed to provide them with a safe work environment.

-If you suffered a serious injury that was caused by negligent violation of safety regulations or a faulty piece of equipment, a maritime injury lawyer in St. Mary Parish who understands the intricacies of maritime law can explore your legal options and help you understand your legal rights.
+If you suffered a serious injury that was caused by a negligent violation of safety regulations or a faulty piece of equipment, a maritime injury lawyer in St. Mary Parish who understands the intricacies of maritime law can explore your legal options and help you understand your legal rights.
 A compassionate personal injury attorney can help you pursue the compensation to which you may be entitled.

 Legal Elements of Maritime Injury Claims Under The Jones Act